 Forces are in play all around us.
-Things hanging, sitting, balancing, moving and spinning are all using some kind of force.
-Forces come in different forms and they all result in something.
+Objects that are hanging, sitting, balancing, moving, and spinning are all using some kind of force.
+Forces come in different forms, and they all result in something.

-Let us start the lesson with this short picture —
+Let us start the lesson with this short scenario —

-"Milly opened the fridge and brought out a chilled can of soda.
-She slammed it, opened the soda and gulped it down.
-She was upset it was finished too soon and so she crushed the can in her hand and threw the empty can into the bin."
+“Milly opened the fridge and brought out a chilled can of soda.
+In a hurry, she slammed the door, opened the soda, and gulped it down.
+She crushed the can in her hand and threw the empty can into the bin.”

 Milly applied force in many of her actions (highlighted actions).
-Her actions involved the use of force to lift, open, turn, move and even change the shape of something.
+Her actions involved some force to lift, open, turn, move and even change the shape of something.

-Force, together with its various types are applied in almost every single activity in our lives.
+Force, together with its various types is applied in almost every single activity in our lives.